Molmed/st2-docker/README.md

 Review `st2.docker.conf` for currently set values, and it is recommended to place overrides in `st2.user.conf`.

-If you want to utilize a custom config for StackStorm Web UI (st2web container), you can do that by editing `files/config.js` file and mounting it as a volume inside the container as per example in `docker-compose.yml`.
+If you want to utilize a custom config for StackStorm Web UI (st2web container), you can do that by editing `files/config.js` file and mounting it as a volume inside the container as per example in `docker compose.yml`.

 #### Chatops configuration

-Chatops settings are configured in the `environment` section for the `st2chatops` service in `docker-compose.yml`
+Chatops settings are configured in the `environment` section for the `st2chatops` service in `docker compose.yml`

 Set `ST2_CHATOPS_ENABLE` to any non-zero value, then edit the various `HUBOT_` variables specific to your chatops adapter.
 See https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env for the full list of supported adapters and example ENV variables.